spiral/docs/templater/basics.md

 <?=$this->container->views->render('footer')?>
 ```

-However, this technique has a lot of disadvantages.
-For example, we can easily leave a tag unclosed and your application may spend extra resources rendering both the footer and header every time your page is loaded.
-To prevent such problems we can create one universal template for our pages and extend it in our views, let's do that and place the view file into "application/views/layouts/basic.php":
+However, this technique has some disadvantages.
+For example, if you leave a tag unclosed, your application could easily spend extra resources rendering both the footer and header every time your page loads.
+To prevent these problems, we can create one universal template for our pages and extend it in our views.
+Let's try that and place the view file into "application/views/layouts/basic.php":

 ```html
 <!DOCTYPE html>